 - Use your hymns yourself.

-- Writing can be lonely; join a hymn writing network like Worship Live or Jubilate (http://www.jubilate.co.uk/).
+- Writing can be lonely; join a hymn writing network like Jubilate (https://www.jubilate.co.uk/) or Words for Worship (via email@example.com).
+This latter group evolved from Worship Live, which is no longer published.

 - Read about writing – secular magazines like Writing Magazine can offer hints and technical help.